turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified_self_milestones.md

 * Read through project requirements
 * DTR
 * Setup Pivotal Tracker with user stories
+* Create database schema to deepen understanding of what you're building
 * Create the API for the resources you'll eventually store in your database using Node/Express

 ### Friday, May 5th